Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Related Work

 Reconstructing deformable shapes from monocular videos is a long-standing problem in computer vision.
 Early approaches with Non-Rigid Structure from Motion (NRSfM) reconstruct deformable shapes from 2D correspondences, by incorporating heavy constraints on the motion patterns~\cite{Bregler00nrsfm, Xiao04nrsfm, Akhter08nrsfm, Dai12, Cashman12dolphin}.
 DynamicFusion~\cite{newcombe15dynamicfusion} further integrates additional depth information from depth sensors.
 NRSfM pipelines have recently been revived with neural representations.
-In particular, LASR~\cite{yang21lasr} and its follow-ups~\cite{yang2021viser, yang2022banmo} optimize deformable 3D shapes over a small set of monocular videos, leveraging 2D optical flows in a heavily engineered optimization procedure.
-DOVE~\cite{wu2021dove} proposes a learning framework that learns a category-specific 3D model from a large collection of monocular online videos, which allows for single image reconstruction of articulated shapes at test time.
-However, despite using video data for training, none of these approaches explicitly model the distribution of temporal motion patterns of the objects, which is the focus of this work.
+In particular, LASR~\cite{yang21lasr} and its follow-ups~\cite{yang2021viser, wu2022casa, yang2022banmo, yang2023rac} optimize deformable 3D shapes over a small set of monocular videos, leveraging 2D optical flows in a heavily engineered optimization procedure.
+DOVE~\cite{wu2021dove} proposes a learning-based framework that learns a category-specific single-image 3D reconstruction model from a monocular video collection.
+Despite using video data for training, none of these approaches explicitly model the generative distribution of temporal motions of the objects.

-\subsection{Motion Analysis and Synthesis}
+\subsubsection{Motion Analysis and Synthesis.}